Rofakop/Rofakop/README.md

-📊
-Business Analyst | Data Enthusiast
+📊 Business Analyst | Data Enthusiast

-🌟
-About Me
+🌟 About Me
 Hello!
 I'm Paul Okafor, a passionate Business Analyst with a strong background in data analysis, process improvement, and stakeholder management.
 I love transforming raw data into actionable insights that drive business decisions.

-🛠️
-Skills
+🛠️ Skills

 Data Analysis: Proficient in SQL, Excel, and Python for data manipulation and analysis.
 Visualization: Experienced with Tableau, Power BI, and Matplotlib for creating insightful dashboards.
 Process Improvement: Skilled in Lean Six Sigma methodologies Additional Skill: Experience in geospacial analysis using  ESRI ArcGiS pro Stakeholder Management: Excellent communication and presentation skills to bridge the gap between technical teams and business stakeholders.
 Project Management: Familiar with Agile methodologies and tools like Jira and Trello.

-📈
-Projects
+📈Projects

 [Project Name]
 Description: Analyzed customer behavior data to identify trends and optimize marketing strategies.
 Technologies: Python, SQL, Tableau